Metcalfa pruinosa: Behavior and ecological impact

 The species is univoltine, producing one generation per year.
 Adults mate in fall during the night.
 The females lay about 100 eggs, usually in the bark of host plants.
 Eggs overwinter, hatching the following spring.
 The adults are seen mainly in summer and fall, when they feed gregariously on sap.
 When they feed on sap, they eject excess sugar in the form of honeydew.
 This attracts bees, which convert it to honey.

-As it feeds, it causes serious damages to field crops and ornamental plants.
+As it feeds, it causes serious damage to field crops and ornamental plants.
 It is polyphagous, feeding on a variety of plant taxa.
 Host plants include maples, dogwoods, hawthorns, willows, elms, privet, black locust, and elder.
 It lives on crop plants such as grape, citrus, apricot, peach, blackberry, and raspberry.